ifahrentholz/VIMStorm/README.md

 ====================================

 VIMStorm is a VIM based distribution targeting JavaScript and Web development.
+It's a setup to provide features in VIM your learn to love when working within an IDE like Webstorm.

 It targets:
  - JavaScript development (ES5, ES6, node.js)